Central Asia & Western China... Pearls of the Silk Route

 Take morning domestic flight from Ashgabat to Mary city.
 This day we will take a close look at one of UNESCO World Heritage Sites, Ancient Merv.
 Consisting of a series of cities, succeeding one another as capitals of the famous oasis, Ancient Merv is the only site of its kind in Central Asia.
 Being an architectural site as well as archaeological, Merv may offer numerous standing monuments, such as the oldest of still standing corrugated mud-brick “keshks” – Great and Little Kiz Kalas, magnificent Seljuk mausoleums of Sultan Sanjar and Muhammad ibn Zaid, the palace and keshk in the royal Seljuk citadel of Shahriar Ark, Timurid eyvans and Arab tombs of the Profet’s companions, Askhabs, and many more.
 To make our historical and cultural understanding of the area complete, we return to Mary to visit an exciting ethnographic and archaeological display in impressive Regional Museum.
 Evening flight back to Ashgabat.
 Overnight at hotel .
 (B,L,D)

-In the morning, visit the National Museum of History and Ethnography (displaying more than 327.000 exhibits) to see exclusive ancient artifacts from numerous historical & archeological sites of the country.
-After we continue west, to the underground Kov-Ata cave, accommodating a unique hot-water (+ 35-37C all year round) sulphur lake.
+In the morning, continue west, to the underground Kov-Ata cave, accommodating a unique hot-water (+ 35-37C all year round) sulphur lake.
+En-route visit the Spirituality Mosque, biggest in Turkmenistan, and the family mausoleum of the first President.
 After a swim in the lake, we return to Ashgabat.
 On the way to Ashgabat we make stop at stud farm near Geok Depe.
 Gok Depe is former Tekke stronghold and was the site of the biggest battle for the Russian domination in Central Asia in the late 19 c.
 After arrival at the farm, you will be familiarized with the stud-farm and have shown of Turkmen horses- Akhal Teke.
 Drive back to Ashgabat.
 Overnight at the hotel.
 (B,L,D)

 Ashgabat - USA